tomato23d/Mini-Project.w2/README.md

 ## User Story

 ```
-AS AN employer
+AS a student
-I WANT to view a potential employee's deployed portfolio of work samples
+I would like to follow on our lectures context and designer features available on our websites
-SO THAT I can review samples of their work and assess whether they're a good candidate for an open position
+I would like to prepare a portfolio of work samples to demonstrate my skills to potential employers
 ```

 ## Acceptance Criteria

-Here are the critical requirements necessary to develop a portfolio that satisfies a typical hiring manager’s needs:
+Here are the critical requirements I rely on while developing a portfolio that satisfies a typical hiring manager’s needs:

 ```
 GIVEN I need to sample a potential employee's previous work